ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 ###  XL330-M077-T Motors

-1. Carefully remove the two knobs from the labyrinth by using a flathead screwdriver and pressing the knobs away from the labyrinth board.
-Slightly heating the knobs with a heat gun or a hairdryer will facilitate this process.
+1. Using a flathead screwdriver, carefully pry the two knobs off of the labyrinth.
+Applying heat to the knobs with a heat gun or hair dryer will facilitate this process.
 ![knobs](img/knobs.jpg)
 <br><br>

-2. Mount the motor couplers to the front of the motors using the M2x6 bolts included with the motors.
+2. Secure the motor couplers to the motors using the provided M2x6 bolts.
 ![newcouplers](img/newcouplings.jpg)
 <br><br>

-3. Drill pilot holes on the labyrinth for the motor housings.
+3. Drill pilot holes on the labyrinth to prepare for the installation of the motor housings.
 <br><br>

-4. Connect the motors to the shaft.
-You may need to slightly heat the couplers with a heat gun or hairdryer.
+4. Connect the motors to the labyrinth shafts.
+If necessary, slightly heat the couplers with a heat gun or hair dryer to assist with the fitting.
 Slide the 3D-printed housings over the motors and secure the motor housings to the labyrinth with the M3x10 bolts.
 ![newnuts](img/newhousing.jpg)
 <br><br>